 These benchmarks are used as an indicator of vessel utilisation and variation in trading geography respectively.
 When considered at an aggregate level, these also become useful features for assessing more general shipping activity that can help us understand how COVID-19 has influenced risk profiles across insurance portfolios.

-Over the next few weeks we will be sharing insights into the impact of COVID-19 on the shipping industry that will allow the insurance market to provide better support to their shipping clients in challenging times.
+Over the next few weeks we will be sharing insights into the impact of COVID-19 on the shipping industry that will allow the insurance market to provide better support to their shipping clients with risk management process changes in challenging times.
 In the first part of this series we will be taking a macro-level view across the industry to consider how different sectors have responded to COVID-19.

 Figure 1 shows that global average weekly distances covered by large containerships saw a notable decline at the beginning of March this year.
 Distances dropped from 1,857 to 1,675 nautical miles compared to the same time in 2019, equating to a 9.8% reduction.